Mirjana Vukićević-Karabin

-Early life and education
+Life and education

 Vukićević-Karabin was born on 25 November 1933 in Skopje, Kingdom of Yugoslavia.
 Her father worked as an engineer on the construction of a hydroelectric power station.

 After attending primary and high school in Belgrade, Vukićević-Karabin studied physics at the Faculty of Natural Sciences and Mathematics of the University of Belgrade, graduating in 1957.
 While still an undergraduate, Vukićević-Karabin worked in the ionosphere research group at the Mihajlo Pupin Institute in Belgrade, being appointed research assistant and then research associate after completing her undergraduate studies.
 For the academic year 1962–1963, Vukićević-Karabin received a grant from the Indian Government and worked on her PhD thesis at the National Physical Laboratory (NPhL) in New Delhi, under Indian physicist Ashesh Prosad Mitra.
 She defended her thesis, titled "Sudden Ionospheric Disturbances - SID and Methods of Their Detection and Study," at the Department of Physics at the Faculty of Natural Sciences and Mathematics in Belgrade in 1965.